ihollander/active-record-pairing-cli/README.md

 # CLI Pairing App

 Your project today is a small version of your group projects next week!
-Your job is ot create ONE model and connect it to Active Record, and create a CLI app (command line interface) that will let your app's users perform CRUD actions.
+Your job is to create ONE model, connect it to Active Record, and create a CLI app (command line interface) that will let your app's users perform CRUD actions.

 Here are the user stories your app should have: